FREQUENTLY ASKED QUESTIONS

 2- About eligibility criteria

 - I am from a country XXX.
-Can I apply to the program?
+Can I apply to the programme?

 - Can I apply for the programme if I have not received my diploma yet/have not graduated yet?

 - I already have a master’s degree.
-Can I still apply for the IFORS programme?
+Can I still apply for the IFROS programme?

 - Are self-funded applications welcomed in the programme?